Forms of Property Ownership

 Two Classifications of Property

-Real property includes land and whatever is built on the land or attached to the land.
+Real property includes land as well as whatever is built upon the land or attached to the land.
 This may include buildings, fences and subsurface tiling.
 Mineral rights may also be a consideration in regard to real property.

 Personal property may be either tangible or intangible.
 Tangible personal property includes anything that can be touched – from household goods, jewelry and clothing, to livestock, machinery, stored grain, vehicles and inventory items.
 Intangible personal property includes assets such as bank or brokerage accounts, stocks, bonds and insurance policies.
 These intangible properties may be represented by a piece of paper, but the actual property is intangible.